Iyanu456/llamaGPT/README.md

 ## Learn More
 For more info about how the Llama2 ai model works you can check the Replicate website https://replicate.com/collections/language-models

+## Contact
+If you have any questions or feedback, feel free to reach out to me at [oyerindei13@gmail.com].